France Bleu Roussillon

-France Bleu Roussillon is a public radio station, part of the France Bleu network which is owned by Radio France covering the Pyrénées-Orientales (Roussillon) department.
+ici Roussillon is a public radio station, part of the ici network which is owned by Radio France covering the Pyrénées-Orientales (Roussillon) department.
 It generally covers local news, across Occitania and in Pyrénées-Orientales.
 The site features a newsletter, and there is a function available to search what song is playing on the radio.

 Flagship radio shows

-As with the other local France Bleu radio stations, France Bleu Roussillon also has its own flagship radio shows, covering various topics, such as local news, foods, culture, etc.
+As with the other local ici radio stations, ici Roussillon also has its own flagship radio shows, covering various topics, such as local news, foods, culture, etc.

 These are the following flagship radio shows available, as of April 1, 2022: